+1. RCC:

-- 1. RCC: - i.
-RCC Greenhouse Project: The project is approximately 40% complete.
-The columns have been installed and the slab on grade concrete will be done on Monday, September 28.
-The concrete will be allowed to set for approximately 3 days then the contractor will arrive to install the greenhouse.
-During that time work will begin on the Head house.
-There was a small delay related to the delivery of the greenhouse from Conley's but they made up the time.
-Project completion is scheduled for November 2020.
+i.
+RCC Greenhouse Project: The project is approximately 70% complete.
+The contractor is in the process of installing the components inside the greenhouse, and then the electrical will be installed.
+Project completion is scheduled for the end of November 2020.
 West stated the opening of the Greenhouse is scheduled during the college's Giving Week.
 That will be confirmed as the project progresses.

-ii.
 RCC Life Science/Physical Science Reconstruction Project: State funded project that was approved for funding this year.
 The DF14 was received to begin preliminary planning.
 It is a \$35,004,000 project.
 The project is in the programming phase with the committee comprised of faculty, staff and students as well as the college VP of BS and AF, Facilities Director and the FPD staff.
-The preliminary findings are scheduled to be presented at the November BOT.
 The project is experiencing an issue related to the mandatory seismic requirements.
 It is an issue that was not brought up before by the previous consultant.
 The cost for the mandatory seismic requirements were not part of the original project cost so the State has been contacted to resolve the issue.
-Programming will continue to meet the goal of submitting the first submittal to the State by the first week of December 2020.
+The programming and schematic design phase is complete.
+19six Architects are preparing the preliminary plans to submit to the state in December 2020.
+The CEQA phase is in progress.
+The historic portion of CEQA revealed information regarding the mural on a wall is historical, was made in 1975, and is part of the Chines American Heritage and it is registered in the State and Riverside County.
+They are in the process of protecting that art piece, will move forward with CEQA, and will submit to the state as well.

 iii.
 Throwing Sport Facility: This is a DSA project.
 LPA Architects has been engaged and the project is in the design phase.
-The kickoff meetings and bi-weekly meetings with the architect and stakeholders for the project design have been coordinated.
-The drawings and cost estimates are being put together.
-The next meeting is scheduled in October 2020, during that time the drawing and cost will be discussed before sending it to DSA.
+The kickoff meetings and bi-weekly meetings with the architect and stakeholders for the project design have occurred.
+The drawings and cost estimates have been provided by LPA.
+The last meeting occurred on October 28, 2020, during that time the drawings and costs were discussed before sending it to DSA.
+The budget has been allocated, however, it does not meet all of the components of the project.
+The college is working with the stakeholders to minimize or remove some of the items to be able to meet the budget and move forward.
+The project is not on hold, it is progressing.

 iv.
 Gomez ADA Phase 2 Campus Improvement Project: The project is now being funded by General Funds.
 The project is in the last phase to address the 25% remaining items.
 Westberg+White Architects have been engaged.
 FPD sent the City of Riverside an email identifying the areas they are responsible for.
-The attorney have asked the courts for a two-year extension to complete the project.
-FPD is working with Budget on the cost of the consultant for the Topographical and Geological surveys.
-The architect is working on the Topographical layout.
+The attorney has asked the courts for a two-year extension to complete the project.
+The planning activities funds have been approved and a purchase order put in place for the topographical consultant who will begin work to provide the architect with the information.
+The architect will add that information into his plan.
+The project is 2-1/2 - 3 months behind schedule.